deput/UIHorizontalTableView/README.md

 }
 @end
 ```
-All reset is to implement delegate & datasource methods as UITableView.
+All rest is to implement delegate & datasource methods as UITableView.
 Here UIHozizontalTableView has its own UIHorizontalTableViewDelegate protocol which is very similar to UITableViewDelegate.
 ```objectivec
 - (CGFloat) tableView:(UITableView *)tableView widthForRowAtIndexPath:(NSIndexPath *)indexPath{
     return desiredWidth;